What is Private-Gastroenterologist?

-How important is a gastroenterology consultation?
+How important is a Private-Gastroenterologist consultation?

 Usually, your doctor will schedule an appointment for you after they finish your exam and receive your test results.
 The medical consultation is a great time to ask questions and discuss any concerns about your health with your doctor.
 To prepare for the consultation, write down your questions on a piece of paper.
-Your doctor is there to listen to you, answer your questions and give you the best advice according to your medical situation.
+Your doctor is there to listen to you, answer your questions and give you the best advice based on your medical situation.

 Can I bring a family member or loved one to my consultation appointment?